 Dark Brown Hair with Lowlights

 This dark brown hair with lowlights screams depth and dimension!
-It’s the kind of trend that works wonders with soft waves added to your long tresses.
+Pops of honey hues would be a great choice to add shine to your tresses.
+This is the kind of trend that works wonders with soft waves added to your long tresses.

 Burgundy Lowlights for Older Women